RustyMods/Almanac/Almanac/Tutorials/Almanac_Readme.md

 #### Active vs Passive Effects
 If duration is set to anything higher than 0, power is set as guardian power.
 Effects only applied while active, and countdown is running.

+#### Reward Types

+- StatusEffect
+- Item
+- Skill

+Make sure you follow the syntax for reward types.
+- Skill rewards experience rather than direct level increment.
+- Skills are validated by plugin.
+If it fails, it defaults to None.
+- Items are validated by plugin.
+If it fails to find, it will display a red message on the achievement panel.

 #### Icons
 You can use any loaded prefabs (ex:HardAntler) to use as sprite_name
 or you can choose from almanac's custom icons: